OAGr/blog/source/_posts/2013-09-17-post-decision-arguments-and-the-shadow-zone.markdown

 Definition: Arguments ideated after a decision has been reached.
 Similar to: Rationalizations, Justificatations
 **Shadow Zone**
 Definition: The space of all post-decision arguments for a decision.

-### A Short Tale

 > A: "Would you like to come to a tech talk in a few minutes?"
 B: "No, I still have to eat dinner."